-Start with a decent microphone, not the one that came with your computer, or the one your grandma gave you she bought on eBay.
+Start with a decent microphone, not the one that came with your computer or the one your grandma gave you she bought on eBay.

-If you plan to do an interview show, put together a list of guests who you would like to invite to your podcast.
+If you plan to do an interview show, put together a list of guests you would like to invite to your podcast.

 - Breathe Properly — Control your inhaling and exhaling to stop any big gusts of air from being recorded.
 Sit up straight and take small breaths.
-Move away from the mic when you need to take a larger breath than normal.
+Move away from the mic when you need to take a larger breath than usual.

 Once recorded, save your podcast immediately, and make a backup or upload it to the cloud to avoid lost or corrupted files.